Llanwrthwl

 Llanwrthwl is a village and community in Powys, mid Wales, and the historic county of Brecknockshire.
 Llanwrthwl lies off the A470 road, north by road from Builth Wells and Newbridge-on-Wye and south of Rhayader.
-It lies on the River Wye and River Elan and the village is accessed by a bridge over the Wye.
-In 1833, its population was 517; its population in 1841 was 568; in 1845, its population was 563.
+It lies on the River Wye and Afon Elan and the village is accessed by a bridge over the Wye.

-At the 2011 census the population was only 191.
+In 1833 its population was 517; its population in 1841 was 568; in 1845, its population was 563.
+At the 2011 Census the population was 191 and in the 2021 Census it was 181.

 Etymology

-Llanwrthwl, composed of an Upper and a Lower division, derives its name from the dedication of its church.
+Llanwrthwl, composed of an Upper and a Lower division, derives its name from the dedication of its church, Saint Gwrthwl.

 History

-St Gwrthwl, a saint whose date is uncertain, founded the church at Llanwrthwl; he is commemorated on 2 March.
+Saint Grwthwl, whose date is uncertain, is reputed to have founded the parish church at Llanwrthwl; he is commemorated on 2 March.
 Bronze Age gold work was discovered at Llanwrthwl in the 1950s, including a four-flanged bar torc, a circular sectioned bar torc, a square sectioned bar torc and a twisted ring.

 A commemorative stone, from the precincts of the extinct chapel of Llanwrthwl, was found at Maes Llanwrthwl (Llanwrthwl Field) with a Paulinus monument and the epitaph: Talorm | Adventvh | MAQVERIGH | FIUIVS.
 It was in several pieces, and at least one of those pieces was missing.
 It was later preserved and housed at the residence of the Jones family at Dolau Cothi, Carmarthenshire.

 The parish was a prebend in the Collegiate Church of Brecknock and the church was dedicated to St Gwrthwl.
 In 1840s there was a day school in the upper part of the parish, attended by about 30 children.
 There was also a Sunday School.
 A sum of £16 was divided among the poor in January of each year, arising partly from a 1648 bequest by Edward ab Evan of the farm Cae'r Llan.